To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 The risk of getting the Dipylidium species from your dog is minimal because you’d have to swallow an infected flea.
-In rare cases, this happens with small children, but this infection isn’t very serious.
+In rare cases, this happens with small children, but this infection isn’t severe.

 Humans can get other types of tapeworms not associated with our dogs.
-This can occur when you consume undercooked meat from an infected animal (beef, pork and fish are the main carriers).
-It’s also possible to get tapeworms in unsanitary conditions, e.g., in underdeveloped areas of the world where sewage isn’t well contained.
+This can occur when you consume undercooked meat from an infected animal (beef, pork, and fish are the primary carriers).
+It’s also possible to get tapeworms in unsanitary conditions, e.g., in underdeveloped areas where sewage isn’t well contained.

 Michelle, Co-Founder of Canine Journal, shares her own experience with tapeworm.

 When traveling in Central America, my husband and I were infected with tapeworm and giardia.
 The symptoms were horrific and we would not have recovered well without a doctor.
 I would urge pet parents to take their dog in for an exam the minute they suspect either concern since both require medical attention, in my experience.

 Not sure if what you see in your dog’s poop are tapeworms?
 Check out this video to see what tapeworm eggs in dog poop look like.